Mayland Community College

 Points will be given for the student’s Mayland Community College GPA at the end of the spring semester or from the most current institution in which the student attended full-time.
 If a student will graduate from high school during the current admission year, the unweighted GPA from last semester completed at the high school will be used.

-Five points will be added to one of the following:
+Five points will be added for one of the following:

 - High school Allied Health Sciences II with a grade of 77 or better within the past five years